-The proposed projects will be scored by an evaluation panel consisting of Active Transportation Working Group (ATWG) members, Cities/County Transportation Advisory Committee (CTAC) members, Regional Planning Technical Working Group (TWG) members, and/or an academic with expertise in a related field.
-Panel members must not represent local jurisdictions that have submitted applications for funding under cycle 2 from their own agency/department, may not have had prior involvement in any of the submitted projects, nor may they (nor the organizations they represent) receive compensation for work on any of the funded projects in the future.
+The proposed projects will be scored by an evaluation panel consisting of Active Transportation Working Group (ATWG) members, Cities/County Transportation Advisory Committee (CTAC) members, Regional Planning Technical Working Group (TWG) members, and/or an academic or other individual with expertise in bicycling and pedestrian transportation, Safe Routes to School projects, and projects that benefit disadvantaged communities or a related field.
+Panel members will not represent local jurisdictions that have submitted applications for funding under Cycle 3 from their own agency/department, will not have had prior involvement in any of the submitted projects, nor may they (nor the organizations they represent) receive compensation for work on any of the funded projects in the future.
 The Scoring Criteria are specified in the Scoring Criteria Matrix for each grant program.